 Each protocol is assigned a unique number and is maintained in an individual file within Rascal.
 The Rascal electronic record is considered to be the official IRB file.
-Copies of some submissions or documents relating to submissions may also exist in paper form in file cabinets located in the IRB office area or in electronic form on office servers.
-Original hard copy IRB records may not be removed from the IRB Office without the written approval of the ED or AD.
+Copies of some submissions or documents relating to submissions may also exist in paper form in file cabinets located in the IRB office area; in secured, long-term, off-site storage; or in electronic form on office servers.
+Original hard copy IRB records may not be removed from the IRB Office without the written approval of the ED, DIM or DO.

-IRB records are confidential and access is limited.
-Individual protocol files are accessible to members of the study team and approvers listed on the submissions, IRB administrative staff, Columbia personnel and business associates who need to access the files to fulfill their institutional or contractual responsibilities (e.g., CTO/SPA/RCT/OFBC staff, OGC, outside counsel), representatives of regulatory and accrediting agencies (e.g., OHRP, FDA, AAHRPP), and others for whom the ED and/or AD have authorized access.
-Access to IRB minutes and other office files is likewise restricted to individuals with a legitimate need to review the material.
+IRB records, including records relating to research protocols, are confidential to the extent possible and allowed by law, and access is limited.
+Individual protocol files are accessible to members of the study team and approvers listed on the submissions, HRPO administrative staff, IRB members, Columbia personnel and business associates who need to access the files to fulfill their institutional or contractual responsibilities (e.g., CTO/SPA/RCT/OFBC staff,

+OGC, outside counsel), representatives of regulatory and accrediting agencies (e.g., OHRP, FDA, AAHRPP), authorized representatives of sponsors with appropriate controls, and others for whom the ED and/or DO have authorized access.
+Access to IRB minutes and other files is likewise restricted to individuals with a legitimate need to review the material.
+Copying of material is acceptable only in certain circumstances.